-These the third level class 12 ncert solutions answer every Reading with Insight question for Vistas Chapter 1 with text-grounded long answers drawn directly from Jack Finney's story.
-Each question is treated as a 6-mark Long Answer with the exact lines, dates, dollar amounts and place-names that CBSE markers reward in Section C of the Class 12 English Core Board paper, aligned to the 2026-27 NCERT reprint.
+These The Third Level Class 12 NCERT Solutions answer every Reading with Insight question for Vistas Chapter 1 with text-grounded long answers from Jack Finney's story.
+Each answer is built as a 6-mark Long Answer with the exact lines, dates and place-names CBSE markers reward in Section C. The solutions follow the 2026-27 NCERT reprint.

 • CBSE Weightage: 6 marks per Vistas Long Answer in Section C, drawn from the seven Reading with Insight questions

-• Coverage: 7 Reading with Insight question answers, 7 Expert's Solution alternates, full text-grounded long answers with key quotations
+• Coverage: 7 Reading with Insight answers, 7 Expert's Solution alternates, text-grounded long answers with key quotations

-These Collegedunia solutions are curated by senior English educators, mapped line-by-line to the 2026-27 NCERT Vistas textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.
+These Collegedunia solutions are written by senior English educators, mapped to the 2026-27 NCERT Vistas textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.

 The Third Level NCERT Solutions - Class 12 English (Vistas)